Constitution & By-Laws

 SECTION 3.
 Election to Membership.

-a) Each applicant for membership shall apply on a form as approved by the Board of Directors and which shall provide that the applicant agrees to abide by these constitution and by-laws and the rules of the American Kennel Club.
-The application shall state the name, address and occupation of the applicant and shall carry the endorsement of two members in good standing who must have known the prospective member for at least one year prior to sponsorship.
+(a) Each applicant for membership shall apply on a form as approved by the Board of Directors and which shall provide that the applicant agrees to abide by these Constitution and By-Laws and the rules of the American Kennel Club.
+The application shall state the name, address and occupation of the applicant and shall carry the endorsement of two members in good standing who must have known the prospective member.
 Two persons from the same household may not sponsor the same applicant.
-Accompanying the application, the prospective member shall submit dues payment for the current year.
+Accompanying the application, the prospective member shall submit dues payment per application form.

-b) All applications shall be submitted to the Secretary and each application is to be read at the first Club meeting following its receipt.
-At the next Club meeting the application will be presented with recommendations from the Board and voted upon.
+(b) All applications shall be submitted to the Secretary.
+The application will be read at the first Board and General Member meetings.
+At the following meeting, the applicant will be considered by the Board following its receipt.
+If accepted, the name will be presented to the General Membership for voting to Associate Membership.
 Affirmative votes of 2/3 of the members present and voting by secret ballot at that meeting shall be required to elect the applicant.

-c) Applicants for membership who have been rejected by the Club may not re-apply within one year after the rejection.
+(d) Applicants for membership who have been rejected by the Club may not re-apply within 6 months after the rejection.

 SECTION 4.
 Termination of Membership.

 (a) by resignation.
 Any member in good standing may resign from the Club upon written notice to the Secretary; but no member may resign when in debt to the Club.
 Obligations other than dues are considered a debt to the Association and must be paid in full prior to resignation.

 (b) by lapsing.
 A membership will be considered as lapsed and automatically terminated if such member’s dues remain unpaid 60 days after the first day of the January 1st; however, the Board may grant additional days of grace to such delinquent members in meritorious cases.

 (c) by expulsion.
 A membership may be terminated by expulsion as provide in Article VI of these Constitution and By-Laws.